-When a complaint or charge has been filed with the Assistant Vice President of Student Affairs and Campus Life, the following procedural guidelines shall be followed:
+When a complaint or charge has been filed with the Assistant Vice President of Student Affairs and Campus Life, communications will be shared via official University email accounts, and the following procedural guidelines shall be followed:

 - a.
 The student will be notified by the appropriate University official that he or she is accused of violating a regulation, rule or policy, and who is bringing the charge against them. - b.
 The student will be notified that he or she may elect one of two courses of action: - The student may admit to the alleged violation, and the Assistant Vice President of Student Affairs and Campus Life will determine the format for the judicial hearing in the form of either administrative hearing or judicial board hearing, or - The student may deny the alleged violation, in which case, the Assistant Vice President of Student Affairs and Campus Life shall refer the case directly to the Judicial Board. - c.
 Within 72 hours after receipt of the student's decision, the date, time and place will be set for the hearing.